Serve colorful roasted carrots over a bed of creamy, herbed yogurt for a simple, elegant side dish that’s perfect for any occasion!

 How to Make Roasted Carrots with Yogurt Sauce:

-- The concept is simple; stir together a yogurt of your choice (dairy or non-dairy for a vegan and/or paleo version) along with a generous fistful of fresh herbs and garlic to make a cool and creamy base for the carrots.
-I’ve used mint, parsley and dill but you can use any combination of fresh spring herbs you have on hand.
-The sauce can be made ahead of time and kept in the fridge until needed.
+- Make the Herbed Yogurt: Start by mixing your yogurt (dairy or non-dairy) with the chopped fresh herbs and garlic.
+I’ve used mint, parsley, and dill, but you can use any combination of fresh spring herbs you have on hand.
+This sauce can be made ahead of time and stored in the fridge until you're ready to serve.

 Ingredients